laurelch/hexagon/README.md

 ### Gameplay
 Lv.
 1
-- [x] move player from one hexagon cell to another with mouse click
+- [x] Move player from one hexagon cell to another with mouse click.
-- [x] move player with animation
+- [x] Move player with animation.
-- [x] show range of possible moves with color
+- [x] Show range of possible moves with color.
-- [ ] show different types of moves
-  - [x] the range is 360°
-- [ ] constrain player move within the range
+- [x] Constrain player move within the range.
+- [x] Show different types of move/attack - Part 1.
+  - [x] 1.
+Move between contiguous cells, with move range of 360°, distance toggled by key.
+- [ ] Add enemies that appear randomly in the view and will disappear if player moves to that cell.

 Lv.
 2
-- [ ] add enemies that appear randomly in the view
+- [ ] Add direction of player.
+- [ ] Show different types of move/attack - Part 2.
+  - [ ] 2.
+Attack fan-shaped area with specified degree.
+  - [ ] 3.
+Attack distant cells with specified rules.
-- [ ] let player attack the enemies and let them disappear if they die
+- [ ] Allow player to attack the enemies within attack range by mouse click.

+Lv.
+3
+- [ ] Add smooth animation.

 ### UI
 Lv.
 1
-- [ ] add styled intructions
+- [ ] Add styled intructions.

 Lv.
 2
+- [ ] Add HP bar.
-- [ ] add progress bar to attack
+- [ ] Add skill information.

 ### Bugs
 Lv.
 1
-- [x] manhattan distance does not reflect third coordinate
+- [x] Distance does not reflect third coordinate.
-- [ ] while player is moving, the user can still click to interfere the move
+- [x] While player is moving, the user can still click to interfere the move.

+### Utilities
+* Add bach script to convert MOV to GIF.